Spanish PM hits back at Greek accusation of anti-Athens 'axis'

 "The new Greek government does not categorize European countries and people as friends or enemies," a government official told Reuters.
 "Any misinterpretation of the Greek prime minister's speech does not help the dialogue."

-Spain, Portugal and Ireland have faced stringent austerity programs and structural reforms in return for European assistance, in Spain's case for its troubled banking system.
+Spain, Portugal and Ireland have faced stringent austerity programmes and structural reforms in return for European assistance, in Spain's case for its troubled banking system.

 Tsipras rejected criticism that Athens had staged a climbdown to secure an extension of its financial lifeline from the euro zone, saying anger among German conservatives showed that his government had won concessions.